 Breaking Down the Big Picture

-To Peter Devlin ’99, the broad-based education he received at Manhattan College was ideal preparation for his work as a partner specializing in capital markets at Jones Day, a leading multinational law firm.
+To Peter Devlin ’99, the broad-based education he received at Manhattan University was ideal preparation for his work as a partner specializing in capital markets at Jones Day, a leading multinational law firm.

 Reporting obligations, securities laws, equity and convertible debt — these terms may seem alien to students of English, philosophy and theology.
 But Peter, a math major who explored a wide array of courses at Manhattan, finds some striking similarities to the law.
 “In many of those courses, you have to take a complex conceptual framework and make it understandable,” he explains.
 “As a lawyer, you need to identify problems and see how they fit into a bigger picture.”